Trent Durham Student Association

 The Trent Durham Student Association (TDSA) is a non-profit and was created to represent all undergraduate and post-grad certificate students, part-time and full-time, who attend classes at the Durham Campus of Trent University.
-The TDSA is also a member of the Ontario Undergraduate Student Alliance where the TDSA Vice President of University Affairs sits as a board member.
+The TDSA is also a member of the Ontario Undergraduate Student Alliance where the TDSA Vice President of External Affairs sits as a board member.
 In collaboration with OUSA the TDSA have advocated to students by working with the provincial and local governments to provide students with services they may need.

 History of the TDSA

 Trent University has been located in Oshawa since they started offering classes in 1974 and the campus was originally known as Trent University of Oshawa.
 Students who attended classes during this time went to the same campus as the students at University of Ontario Institute of Technology and Durham College where students of all three institutions shared the same student association which was called "YOURSA".